Jason Miller (communications strategist): 2016 presidential campaign and transition

 During the Bevin campaign and thereafter into early 2016, Miller was Texas Senator Ted Cruz's "digital and communications adviser" in his campaign for the Republican presidential nomination.
 The Washington Posts Katie Zezima wrote that Miller's challenge was "crafting Cruz's message of unyielding conservatism and spreading it among grassroots groups, where the senator hopes to gain the most support”.
 Cruz suspended his campaign on May 5, following his defeat in the Indiana primary.

 Miller's relationship with Donald Trump dated from before the 2016 campaign.
 In 2011, when Trump was mulling a 2012 campaign, Miller was slated to serve as campaign manager.
 On June 29, 2016, the Trump campaign announced hiring Miller as senior communications adviser.
 BloombergPolitics described it as an attempt to "professionalize" the Trump communications operation.
 After the announcement, some reporters noted the many anti-Trump Tweets Miller had sent prior to the end of Cruz's campaign.

 After the election, Miller was part of the Trump transition team, serving as its chief spokesman from November 2016 to January 2017.
 On December 22, he was announced as the President's choice for White House Communications Director.
-However, two days later, Miller declined the offer, stating: "After spending this past week with my family, the most amount of time I have been able to spend with them since March 2015, it is clear they need to be my top priority right now and this is not the right time to start a new job as demanding as White House communications director.
+However, two days later, Miller declined the offer, stating: "After spending this past week with my family, the most time I have been able to spend with them since March 2015, it is clear they need to be my top priority right now and this is not the right time to start a new job as demanding as White House communications director.
 My wife and I are also excited about the arrival of our second daughter in January, and I need to put them in front of my career...
 I look forward to continuing to support the President-elect from the outside after my work on the transition concludes."

 His decision came after allegations of an extramarital affair with Trump campaign staffer Arlene J. Delgado.
 As a result of the affair with Delgado, Miller became the father to a baby boy in July 2017.